FOSSEE/OpenPLC/OpenPLC_version_1/Experiments/1_LED-PLC/LED.rst

 switch on LED
 -------------

 We can control on/off LED by using an input to the PLC.
-The input switch is connnected to pin 1 and LED is connedted to the same pin 35.
+The input switch is connected to pin 1 and LED is connected to the same pin 35.
 The code for this experiment is switch-led.ld